sguldemond/sguldemond.github.io/markdown/resume.md

 Stan Guldemond
 ==============

-Full stack developer with a passion for creating easy to use, scalable, readable, problem solving software
+Full stack developer with a passion for creating easy to use, scalable, problem solving software
 ------------------------------------

 ![](../assets/stan-amsterdam-2019_300x300.jpg)